By Kimberly Connella | December 22, 2020 | 0 Comments

 The HHS defines willful neglect as “conscious, intentional failure or reckless indifference to the obligation to comply” with HIPAA rules.
 The fines can reach up to $1,500,000 per year.

 Proper documentation of risk analysis and assessments, security policies, personnel training, and safeguards, makes the accusation of willful neglect far less likely.
+If you are interested in a comprehensive document that covers all of the written and physical HIPAA Compliance requirements, then take a look at our HIPAA Written Information Security Program (WISP).

-Health care is the single most at-risk industry when it comes to cyber attacks.
+Health care is the single most at-risk industry when it comes to cyber-attacks.
 If a data breach does occur, you want to be able to prove to your patients, HHS, and the public, that you were doing all the right things.

 HIPAA compliance shouldn’t be hard, confusing, or expensive.
 We offer total HIPAA compliance software and solutions: audits, vulnerability scanning, risk solutions, and more.